Julian-Heng/pl-assignment-2019/5/reflection.md

 about a language I have almost next to no experience with.

 Ruby overally feels like an improvement of Perl.
 It does not take in any ideas from shell which does not apply well for large scale projects.
+It follow's Python's example of omitting braces and relying on indentation, which improves writability.

 ## Weekly Question